-Do you self identify as a perfectionist?
-You’re not alone, many people find themselves in what can feel like an impossible situation – they want every project completed to an extremely high standard but within a set timeframe and budget.
+Do you identify as a perfectionist?
+If so, you’re not alone, many people find themselves in what can feel like an impossible situation, they want every project completed to an extremely high standard but within a set time-frame and budget.

 Perfectionists find it especially hard to make decisions on developing a website because there are always more things that can be done, and lots of bells and whistles to choose from.
 Most businesses don’t have an open-ended budget for website design, so the focus has to be on progress over what you might perceive to be perfection (when in reality the constant tweaking and changing is probably not making much difference at all).